metabrainz/python-consul-startup-demo/README.md

 server.
 Consul-template outputs nothing when this is happening.

 In order to quickly identify when this is the case, we instead use `{{ keyOrDefault }}` which allows us to output a sentinel value if the key doesn't exist.
-The `run-lb-command` checks if a config file contains this known sentinel and if so exits with a known status code.
+After rendering a config file, consul-template executes `run-lb-command` which checks if the config file contains this known sentinel.
+If so, it exits with a known status code, otherwise it runs the service.

 ### Reporting when applications quit

 If we want to report when an application has failed to start or been restarted, we use runit's `finish` script.
 This is called when `run` exits, and takes the exit status of `run` as its first argument.
+We can use this status code to determine if the process quit because of a missing config item, or if it was a specific status code from the program.
 We use this to output some logging and optionally report a message to sentry.

 ### Debugging